Table of Contents

 Developers and organizations seeking an open-source, self-hosted MFA and identity platform that emphasizes transparency, control, and standards-based interoperability.
 Authentik is best suited for teams that want to manage their own infrastructure while maintaining secure, flexible authentication for customers, partners, or internal users.

-Fintech and banking apps must trigger MFA for high-risk actions like transferring funds while also staying compliant.
-Consider using Authentik or Descope.
+Fintech apps that must gate high-risk actions like fund transfers while staying compliant tend to fit Authentik or Descope.

-Ultimately, you want a platform that can handle all your current needs and scale with your user base without the need for migration.
-Descope is a strong fit for a wide range of customer MFA use cases because of its balance of comprehensive MFA, security coverage, and streamlined UX, all through no/low-code flows.
+Ultimately, you want a platform that can handle your current needs and scale without a migration down the line.
+Descope is a strong fit for SaaS teams that need customer MFA covering both human users and AI agents.

 Implement effective customer MFA today

-Sign up for a Free Forever account with Descope and start building secure, scalable auth flows today.
-Have questions about customer MFA or CIAM?
-Book time with our experts.
+Sign up for a Free Forever account to start building secure, scalable auth flows today, or book time with our experts if you have questions about customer MFA or CIAM.